Grokking Group Multiplication with Cosets: Author Contributions

 \section{Author Contributions}

 \paragraph{Dashiell} Wrote the code for training and for calculating the Group Fourier Transform over $S_n$.
 Performed the initial analyses of models trained on $S_5$ and initially found what we came to call the coset circuit.
-Designed and ran causal interchange interventions.
+Designed and ran causal experiments to confirm our understanding of the coset circuit.
 Derived formal properties of the coset circuit.
 Participated in discussions throughout the project and in writing the paper.

 \paragraph{Qinan} Ran training jobs and performed the bulk of circuit analysis on $S_6$, designed and ran ablation experiments and causal interchange interventions, participated in discussions throughout the project and the writing of the paper.